gradams03/Weather-API/README.md

 # Weather-API
-This repository utilizes an API bring the current forecast in an area based on a zipcode input.
+This repository utilizes an API to output the current forecast in an area based on a zipcode input.